spencertipping/ni/doc/cheatsheet.md

 * Array functions
   * `clip`
   * `within`

 ##Things other than Perl

+Look, these are here, and if it helps you get started with `ni`, great.
+But `ni` is written in Perl, for Perl, and in a Perlic style.
+Use these, but go learn Perl.

 *  `m'<...>'`: Ruby
    * applies the Ruby snippet `<...>` to each row of the stream
 *  `l'<...>'`: Lisp